Conditional Green Card

-- That the qualifying marriage was entered into in good faith by the alien spouse, but the qualifying marriage has been terminated (other than through death of the spouse) and the alien was not at fault in failing to meet the requirements of submitting a joint petition and appearing for a personal interview or;
+- That the qualifying marriage was entered into in good faith by the alien spouse, but the qualifying marriage has been terminated (other than through the death of the spouse), and the alien was not at fault in failing to meet the requirements of submitting a joint petition and appearing for a personal interview or;

-- That the qualifying marriage was entered into in good faith by the alien spouse and during the marriage the alien spouse was battered by or was the subject of extreme cruelty perpetrated by his or her spouse and the alien was not at fault in failing to meet the requirements of submitting a joint petition and appearing for a personal interview.
+- That the qualifying marriage was entered into in good faith by the alien spouse and during the marriage the alien spouse was battered by or was the subject of extreme cruelty perpetrated by his or her spouse, and the alien was not at fault in failing to meet the requirements of submitting a joint petition and appearing for a personal interview.

-To determine whether alien entered into marriage in good faith, for purposes of determining whether to grant his or her request for waiver of joint petition requirement for removing conditional Permanent Resident status, United States Citizenship & immigration Services-USCIS considers the degree of commitment to the marriage by both parties, noting the chronology of the courtship, marriage, and divorce, also considered is evidence of their joint and shared life together, including any documentation concerning their combined financial assets and liabilities, length of time during which they cohabited after marriage and after alien obtained conditional permanent resident status, and any other relevant evidence.
+To determine whether an alien entered into the marriage in good faith, for purposes of determining whether to grant his or her request for waiver of joint petition requirement for removing conditional Permanent Resident status, United States Citizenship & Immigration Services-USCIS considers the degree of commitment to the marriage by both parties, noting the chronology of the courtship, marriage, and divorce, also considered is evidence of their joint and shared life together, including any documentation concerning their combined financial assets and liabilities, length of time during which they cohabited after marriage and after alien obtained conditional permanent resident status, and any other relevant evidence.

 Dependent Children of a Conditional Permanent Resident.